OctopusDeploy/blog/blog/2025-04/kubernetes-live-object-status/index.md

 As we also run Octopus Deploy in Kubernetes for customers as part of our hosted offering, we have new nginx-based ingress configuration to help with partitioning and scalability.
 To find out more have a look at [How we use Kubernetes for Octopus Cloud](https://www.youtube.com/watch?v=DH7YDySEPHU)

 ### Written in Go
 This is the first large-scale feature our team has built in [Golang](https://go.dev/) within Octopus Deploy.
-This has given us access to a large set of great libraries built for Kubernetes, examples include Helm packages, the Argo GitOps engine as we got the expertise uplift from the Codefresh engineers that are now part of Octopus.
+This has given us access to a large set of great libraries built for Kubernetes.
+Examples include Helm packages and the Argo GitOps engine.
+Our team got the expertise uplift from the Codefresh engineers that are now part of Octopus.

 The GitOps engine is a flexible library, with enough configuration and extension points for us to save very specific information on a per-resource basis to help get the right information out of the cluster and back to Octopus.